Optimal quantitative cryptanalysis of permutation-only multimedia ciphers against plaintext attacks: Cryptanalysis

 Since the secret permutation does not change the values of the permuted elements, the cardinalities of the two sets in the two child nodes are always the same.
 Hence, only the cardinality of one set is needed to record.
 The basic structure of the binary tree is shown in Fig.~\ref{fig:structure}.
 With more pairs of known-images and the corresponding cipher-images, the binary tree will be updated and expanded iteratively with the following steps. \begin{itemize} \item Search for all nodes whose third item is greater than one, namely, both the corresponding two sets have more than one elements;

 \item Expand each found node with the similar operations shown above. \end{itemize}

-After construction of the binary tree is completed, let's study how to obtain the estimated version of the permutation matrix $\bm{W}$ from the tree.
+After the construction of the binary tree is completed, we now investigate how to obtain the estimated version of the permutation matrix $\bm{W}$ from the tree.
 To facilitate the following discussion, let $\mathbb{B}_i$, $\mathbb{B}'_i$ and $|\mathbb{B}_i|$ denote the middle three items of a leaf node, respectively.
 Apparently, $\bm{w}(i, l)$ can be uniquely determined if and only if $|\mathbb{B}_i|=1$.
 Otherwise, one has to guess one from $|\mathbb{B}_i|!$ possible cases.
 For the whole permutation matrix, there are $\Pi_{i=1}^{P}(|\mathbb{B}_i|!)$ possible cases, where $P$ is the number of leaf nodes in the binary tree.
 For simplicity, we derive the permutation matrix by mapping the elements in $\mathbb{B}_i$ and $\mathbb{B}'_i$ one by one in order.

-Next, let's study how many known-images are enough to achieve an acceptable breaking performance.
-Roughly speaking, $\Pi_{i=1}^{P}(|\mathbb{B}_i|!)$ decrease greatly with the number of known-images, $n_0$, is increased.
+Next, we investigate how many known-images are sufficient to achieve an acceptable breaking performance.
+Roughly speaking, $\Pi_{i=1}^{P}(|\mathbb{B}_i|!)$ rapidly decrease when the number of known-images, $n_0$, is increased.
 The less value of $\Pi_{i=1}^{P}(|\mathbb{B}_i|!)$ means more accurate estimation of the permutation matrix.
 To simplify the analyses, we assume that each element in $\bm{B}$ distributes uniformly over $\{0, 1\}$, and any two elements are independent of each other.
 Then, the elements of $\mathbb{B}_i$ can be divided into the following two types: \begin{itemize} \item \textit{the sole right position}, which occurs definitely;

 \item \textit{other fake positions}, each of which occurs in $\mathbb{B}_i$ with a probability of $1/2^{n_0}$, since one condition in Eq.~(\ref{eq:divide0}) is satisfied consecutively for $n_0$ times. \end{itemize}